curl/everything-curl/usingcurl-tls.md

 prompted for interactively.

-curl offers options to let you specify a single file that is both the client certificate and the private key concatendated using `--cert`, or you can specify the key file independently with `--key`:
+curl offers options to let you specify a single file that is both the client certificate and the private key concatenated using `--cert`, or you can specify the key file independently with `--key`:

     curl --cert mycert:mypassword https://example.com